Indonesia Expat

 Oestrogen for vaginal dryness

-Oestrogen treatment can prevent dryness and it can improve urinary symptoms.
+Oestrogen treatments can also prevent vaginal dryness and improve urinary symptoms.

 If you cannot take HRT:

 Medicines like Clonidine and Gabapentin might help.
-Your mood might benefit from antidepressants.
+Your mood might benefit from antidepressants as well.

 CBT can help with low mood and anxiety.
-Some physical symptoms like hot flashes and joint pain might also benefit from CBT.
-Talk to your GP to find out what is best for you personally.
+Some physical symptoms like hot flushes and joint pain might also benefit from CBT.
+Talk to your GP to find out what is best for you.

 Related posts